 Sleep apnea causes several complications, other than just a poor night’s rest.
 Instead, the frequent pauses in breathing make the oxygen level in your blood to drop.
 Over time, this strains your cardiovascular system, forcing your heart to work much harder.
 This can lead to a variety of issues, including high blood pressure, irregular heartbeat, and even an increased risk of stroke.

 You’ll also be at risk of several other complications, including sleep deprivation.
 This causes your cognitive abilities to decline, which can make you significantly more prone to workplace and auto accidents.

 Traditionally, sleep doctors have relied upon continuous positive airway pressure (CPAP) to relieve the symptoms of sleep apnea.
 As the name suggests, this treatment uses a continuous flow of air to keep the airway clear, allowing patients to sleep soundly throughout the night.
 Unfortunately, many patients have difficulty adjusting to loud sounds and strange sensations that accompany CPAP therapy.
 These patients are referred to as being CPAP intolerant.
 The American Academy of Dental Sleep Medicine recommends patients consider oral appliance therapy in any of the following situations:

-Oral appliances are custom crafted to fit patients’ smiles.
+Oral appliances are custom-made to fit your smile.
 These appliances shift the jaw forward to place pressure on the throat muscles that then stretch to keep the airway unblocked.
-Oral appliances can also be used in conjunction with CPAP therapy to offer improved treatment for those with more severe sleep apnea.
+Oral appliances can be used in conjunction with CPAP therapy to offer improved treatment for those with more severe sleep apnea.